rikenshah/WolfTutor/README.md

-SLACK_ACCESS_TOKEN can be found at Features --> OAuth & Permissions --> OAuth Access Token SLACK_VERIFICATION_TOKEN can be found at Basic Information --> App Credentials (Section) --> Verification Token BOT_TOKEN can be found at Features --> OAuth & Permissions --> Bot User OAuth Access Token
+SLACK_ACCESS_TOKEN can be found at Features --> OAuth & Permissions --> OAuth Access Token SLACK_VERIFICATION_TOKEN can be found at Basic Information --> App Credentials (Section) --> Verification Token BOT_TOKEN can be found at Features --> OAuth & Permissions --> Bot User OAuth Access Token MONGO_CONNECTION_STRING should be 'mongodb://localhost:27017', unless you choose a different port

+9. Use Mongo's Compass Community program to connect to the currently running server.
+Add a table, 'subjects' to already existing 'admin' database.
+Add at least one item to that table as name: 'subject'.
+These are the tutoring subjects the users can choose from.
 10. Run the tests by using `npm test`.
 11. Start the application by typing `npm start`.
 This will start the server at `localhost:3000`.
 12. Now, since you are runnning a server locally, we need a tunneling service like `ngrok` to tunnel requests sent from slack to localserver.